Clergy and Staff

 A native of Northeast Ohio, Fr.
 Alex has a Bachelor of Arts in History from The Ohio State University (where he dotted the “i” in Script Ohio) and a Master of Divinity from The General Theological Seminary of the Episcopal Church in New York City.
 In seminary, he served internships at the Church of the Ascension, Greenwich Village, NYC, and at the American Cathedral in Paris.

 Fr.
-Alex lives right up the street from the church in the rectory with his husband Rob, an administrator in Bay Village schools, and their Border Collie Maggie.
+Alex lives right up the street from the church in the rectory with his husband Rob, an administrator in the Bay Village schools, and their Border Collie Maggie.
 Alex and Rob enjoy spoiling Maggie, being outdoors, cheering on the Buckeyes, and spending time with family.
 They are both lifelong Cleveland sports fans - especially the Guardians.
 Alex also follows tennis and Formula 1.
 He enjoys cycling around town, walking Maggie at Bradley Road Park, rowing in his single shell, and sailing on Lake Erie in his old Tartan 3000 called “Sabbatical.”

 Fr.
 Alex is frequently in his office on weekdays, but he enjoys visiting people and being out in the community so he does not keep regular office hours.
 He can always be contacted at the email address listed above to schedule an appointment.